EliMoshkovich/Selenium-task/README.md

-# Selenium-task
+# Claroty-task
-Claroty's Selenium home assignment
+Claroty's home assignment

 ### The task:
 Write the below tests using Selenium: